Part12: Methodological issues in [TS:250-255]: Tigay vs Lambert/Millard on the evidential value of "differences" (gilgy10.html)

 But what of this document's use of sources itself?
 Sure, it was preserved 'tight'--due to its 'public usage'--but what of its own 'self-view' and what of its use of sources?
 Did it modify them at the level of GE?
 Did it seem to consider itself 'semi-sacred, normative' literature?

 On the latter count, it might have actually been a semi-polemical / apologetic work, and therefore a 'court' production.
 Its pseudo-prophecy about a 'man from Akkad' is often thought to refer to Nabonassar or Merodach-Baladan II, and its main thrust about violence (it is largely a series of pontifications between the main characters about this theme) supports a possible propaganda origin.
 But interestingly, this scribe probably still had some 'perverse fun' while doing this: “An element of ridicule and satire spices the characterization of both Erra and Marduk” [OT:MM:283].
 This is a sure sign that HE didn't take it too seriously.
-There is no evidence it was intended or, or used in, cult use.
-It's external uses seems to be in amulet/magical praxis.
+There is no evidence it was intended for, or used in, cult use.
+Its external uses seem to be in amulet/magical praxis.

 So, perhaps this isn't a good case of 'high intent' composition either.
 But let's at least consider its use of sources, for if it used 'sacro-sanct' sources and modified them radically (as GE did), then we may have something to think about.